Stryzhh/music-reverb-maker/README.md

 If you find any issues please post them in the issues section, also star this repository if you like the application - download [here](https://github.com/Stryzhh/music-reverb-maker/releases).

 ## Overview
-Slow and reverb your music without hassle.
+Slow and reverb your music without hassle and download the modified audio if you like it!

 ## Features